-Daniel heads the LBGT division, and provides a bespoke and personal service to our LGBT clients.
-Daniel has a record of success in LGBT discrimination cases as well as providing advice and guidance on a number of significant international areas, including complex overseas surrogacy matters.
+Daniel heads the firm’s LGBT+ division, and provides a bespoke and personal service to our LGBT+ clients.
+Daniel has a record of success in LGBT discrimination cases as well as providing advice and guidance on a number of significant international areas.

 Daniel is instrumental in the development of the firm’s sub-Sahara office.